Colin Campbell (ice hockey, born 1991): Professional

 After six seasons within the Griffins organization, Campbell left the club as a free agent.
 On September 23, 2019, Campbell accepted an invitation to attend the 2019 training camp of the Colorado Avalanche.
 With a successful pre-season Campbell was assigned to AHL affiliate, the Colorado Eagles, and was signed to a professional try-out contract to begin the 2019–20 season on October 4, 2019.
 Adding a veteran presence to the depth forwards for the Eagles, Campbell was later signed to a one-year AHL contract in Colorado on November 25, 2019.
 In 48 games, Campbell contributed offensively with 10 goals and 26 points, before the season was abruptly cancelled due to the COVID-19 pandemic.

 As a free agent and with the following North American season to be delayed, Campbell opted to sign his first contract abroad by agreeing to a one-year deal with Austrian club, Vienna Capitals of the ICE Hockey League, on September 4, 2020.
 On June 25, 2021, he signed a one-year contract with Augsburger Panther of the Deutsche Eishockey Liga (DEL).
 On June 25, 2022 Campbell was signed by HC Košice of Slovakia's Tipos Extraliga.
 However, his stint with HC Košice was short and on December 25, he signed with Kunlun Red Star of the Kontinental Hockey League (KHL) until the end of the 2022–23 season.

+After three seasons with Kunlun, Campbell left the club as a free agent and was signed to a one-year deal with Norwegian club, Storhamar Hockey, on August 3, 2025.